Thriving Plants When You Live In The Botanical ‘Hole Of Death’

 by Texas Homesteader ~

-My life here is perfect in all ways except one.
-I struggle to get plants, trees or shrubs to live in our yard!!
+Most of the land here is productive, lush and green.
+But I struggle to get plants, trees or shrubs to survived in our yard.

 Some beautiful yet very hardy plants I've been able to get to thrive in our difficult growing conditions (Botanical Hole Of Death) #TexasHomesteader

-So I started looking for plants with a strong will to survive.
+I started looking for plants with a strong will to survive.
 Those plants which would grow with or without ideal circumstances.

-Relocating Volunteer Trees
+Relocating Volunteer Trees For FREE!

 Transplanting seedlings.
 Some beautiful yet very hardy plants I've been able to get to thrive in our difficult growing conditions (Botanical Hole Of Death) #TexasHomesteader

-Decorative Native Grasses
+Decorative Native Fountain-Type Grasses

 Alamo Switchgrass.
 Some beautiful yet very hardy plants I've been able to get to thrive in our difficult growing conditions (Botanical Hole Of Death) #TexasHomesteader

 It’s typically not a good idea to feed your landscaping trimmings to your animals.
 Many innocent-sounding plants are actually toxic to livestock!
-But this switchgrass is actually a forage.

 Alamo Switchgrass.
 Some beautiful yet very hardy plants I've been able to get to thrive in our difficult growing conditions (Botanical Hole Of Death) #TexasHomesteader

-Vigorously-Growing Mint, Properly Contained!
+Keeping Mint Properly Contained!

-It’s grown beautifully & blooms constantly!
-And like the switchgrass it’s completely on its own.
+And it’s completely on its own.
 I don’t water or pamper it in any way.

 Mint.
 Some beautiful yet very hardy plants I've been able to get to thrive in our difficult growing conditions (Botanical Hole Of Death) #TexasHomesteader

-Relocating Native Flowering Plants
+Relocating Native Flowering Plants Into Landscape

-We have a plant (ie: WEED) called Bitter Sneezeweed.
+Here in NE Texas we have a native plant called Bitter Sneezeweed.
 An ugly name for a beautiful flower!
-It grows wild in our pastures.

 Bitter Sneeze Weed.
 Some beautiful yet very hardy plants I've been able to get to thrive in our difficult growing conditions (Botanical Hole Of Death) #TexasHomesteader

-It’s an inedible weed for the cows, but a beautifully-flowering workhorse in the landscape.
+An inedible weed for the cows but a beautifully-flowering workhorse in the landscape.
+Even during the oppressively hot summer temps of NE Texas.

 Sunflowers are easy to grow even in demanding environments.
 I never water them, yet they bloom all summer long. #TexasHomesteader